adlnet/xAPI-Spec/xAPI.md

 			query, but should avoid generating extremely long IRLs.
 The consumer should not attempt to interpret any meaning from the IRL returned.
 		</td>
+		<td>Required if the list returned has been limited, otherwise optional.</td>
 	</tr>
 </table>